Independent comparison 2026

 - Which AI documentation tool has peer-reviewed evidence in a German specialty?

-- Nixi.
+- Nixi AI.
 The Knitza & Aries study was published in EULAR Rheumatology Open in December 2025 (DOI 10.1016/j.ero.2025.12.002).
 Setting: German rheumatology clinic, 88 consultations, 108 patients.
 Voize has a comparable study but for nursing care (Charité).
 Doctolib cites an internal study from its own organisation.

 - Who stores transcripts and audio, and for how long?

-- Nixi: neither audio nor transcripts beyond the session.
+- Nixi AI: neither audio nor transcripts beyond the session.
 Doctolib: transcripts for 48 hours (source: Doctolib Help Center article 40589528427156).
 Microsoft Dragon Copilot: 30 days by default for audio + transcript.
 Tandem and Nabla don't store audio but keep transcripts in the cloud.

 - Which vendors train AI models on patient data?